ABA Required Disclosures

 The ABA Required Disclosures site is home to the most updated information.

 Visit the Statistics page.

 How does the accreditation process work?

 A law school may not apply for provisional approval until it has been in operation for one year.
 Schools considering applying for provisional approval are strongly encouraged to contact the ABA Section of Legal Education and Admissions to the Bar as early as possible, and well before the year in which the school applies for provisional approval.
 Once a school has obtained provisional approval, it remains in provisional status for at least three years.
-After a school is granted full approval, it undergoes a full site evaluation in the third year after full approval, and then a full sabbatical site evaluation every seven years.
-Once a school is granted full ABA-approval, it remains on the list of approved law schools until it is removed by a desicion of the Council or it closes.
+After a school is granted full approval, it undergoes a full site evaluation in the third year after full approval, and then a regular comprehensive site evaluation every ten years.
+A law school that is approved by the American Bar Association continues in that status unless and until the Council takes formal action to remove that approval.